gching/WitRuby-Rails-Demo/README.md

 # WitRuby Rails Demo

-Made to demonstrate capabilties Wit.AI and the wit_ruby gem
+Made to demonstrate capabilities Wit.AI and the WitRuby gem with Rails.

+Given a typed message, Wit.AI deciphers the intent and responds accordingly.

-Huge props to the wizards at Wit.AI for making this natrual language interface.
+Huge props to the wizards at Wit.AI for making this natural language interface.
 Go thank them here on twitter:

 [@WitNL](https://twitter.com/WitNL)